priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-02-28-flax-seeds-idli-podi.markdown

 Then, roast the red chillies, garlic, asafoetida and tamarind with a teaspoon of oil.
 Finally, roast the curry leaves.
 Let it cool down completely.
-Then, mix all the raosted ingredients and make a coarse/fine powder and store it in an air tight container.
-This powder goes well with Idli/Dosa.
+Then, mix all the roasted ingredients and make a coarse/fine powder.
+Store it in an air tight container.
+It goes well with Idli/Dosa.